SoarGroup/Soar/Tcl/TclSoarLib_README.txt

 Known Bugs
 ==========

-1. Turning off tcl mode causes a crash on some systems.
-That option is currently disabled as a result.
+1. Turning off tcl mode is currently disabled as it causes a crash on some systems.

 =======
 Caveats